pwighton/ci-qms/QM-001--QualityManual.md

 #### 5.3.1 Organization

-The functional organization chart included as Appendix A summarizes how __NewInstitue__ is structured to ensure responsibilities and authorities are defined and communicated within the organization with regard to the design and development of medical devices.
+The functional organization chart included as [Appendix A](QM-001--QualityManual.md#appendix-a-newinstitues-organization-chart) summarizes how __NewInstitue__ is structured to ensure responsibilities and authorities are defined and communicated within the organization with regard to the design and conuct of *clinical investigations*.

-__NewInstitue__ clearly establishes and documents the responsibilities, authority, and interrelation of employees who manage, perform, and verify work which affects quality as shown in Appendix A.
+__NewInstitue__ clearly establishes and documents the responsibilities, authority, and interrelation of employees who manage, perform, and verify work which affects quality as shown in [Appendix A](QM-001--QualityManual.md#appendix-a-newinstitues-organization-chart).

-All employees assigned to a clinical investigation must have requisite training as identified in the applicable Clinical Study Protocol.
+All employees assigned to a *clinical investigation* must have requisite training as identified in the applicable Clinical Study Protocol.

 #### 5.3.2 Management Representative Responsibilities